-Pictured: Fabricated model of the prehistoric opossum-sized mammal Adalatherium, based on the nearly complete fossilized remains found by Simone Hoffmann, Ph.D., and other researchers in Madagascar.
+Pictured: Fabricated model of the prehistoric possum-sized mammal Adalatherium, based on the nearly complete fossilized remains found by Simone Hoffmann, Ph.D., and other researchers in Madagascar.

-An international team of researchers, including Simone Hoffmann, Ph.D., assistant professor of anatomy at NYIT College of Osteopathic Medicine, have uncovered a puzzling discovery: the remains of a prehistoric, opossum-sized mammal from Madagascar.
+An international team of researchers, including Simone Hoffmann, Ph.D., assistant professor of anatomy at NYIT College of Osteopathic Medicine, have uncovered a puzzling discovery: the remains of a prehistoric, possum-sized mammal from Madagascar.

 Dubbed Adalatherium (translated from the Malagasy and Greek terms for “crazy beast”), the fossilized skeleton is nearly complete, unlocking clues on a creature that lived among dinosaurs and massive crocodiles 66 million years ago.
 Published today in Nature, the discovery is outlined by a team of researchers led by David Krause, Ph.D., a curator at the Denver Museum of Nature and Science.